superfluid-finance/protocol-monorepo/packages/ethereum-contracts/docs/ops-scripts-migration.md

 ### Local `tasks/*.sh` (not CI)

-`tasks/deploy-*-forwarder.sh`, `tasks/etherscan-verify-framework.sh` — still use truffle exec; migrate to `new-ops-scripts/` when next used.
+`tasks/deploy-*-forwarder.sh` and `tasks/etherscan-verify-framework.sh` were migrated to `new-ops-scripts/` in v1.16.0.

 **Implication:** removing Truffle does **not** block merging v1.16.0 CI if automated tests pass.
 Manual deploy workflows can be updated incrementally.